 B. Lieutenant

-To be qualified to receive promotional consideration for the rank of Lieutenant, a Sergeant must have at least one (1) year of service as a Sergeant in the Gahanna Division of Police at the time the posting period is closed.
+To be qualified to receive promotional consideration for the rank of Lieutenant, a Sergeant must have at least one (1) year of service as a Sergeant in the Gahanna Police Department at the time the posting period is closed.